TESSERINGProjectsLearnV1.2.88 — Tessellate

 Modes -- Choose Your Workflow

 1. Choose at the start.
 When you open the studio, you'll see two mode cards.
 Your choice sets the workflow for that project.
+Tesser is the default on mobile devices.

 3. Orchestrate -- Full control.
 Import multiple stems, position each one on the canvas, choreograph movement with keyframes on the timeline, and export a full spatial mix.
-The drawer at the bottom includes transport controls (play, loop, A/B toggle, BPM, undo/redo) and a resizable timeline with per-stem lanes.
+The workspace has three zones: the Audio Panel on the left for per-stem audio and spatial controls, the Motion Panel on the right for motion speed, and the drawer at the bottom with transport controls (play, loop, A/B toggle, BPM, undo/redo) and a resizable timeline with per-stem lanes.
+Lanes can be split, moved, resized, and edited segment-by-segment.

 4. What they share.
-Both modes use the same spatial canvas, motion presets (Orbit, Swirl, Rush, Float, etc.), room environments (Void, Studio, Hall, Bunker), and binaural export.
+Both modes use the same spatial canvas, room environments (Void, Studio, Hall, Bunker), and binaural export.
 The difference is depth -- Tesser is for quick results, Orchestrate is for detailed choreography.

 5. Mode is set per project.
 You choose the mode when creating a project.
 Existing projects keep their mode when you reopen them.